katya-sanko/NodeJS_GMP/README.md

 NodeJS GMP tasks

-#4  - module_4 branch
+#5  - module_5 branch

-The task is a continuation of Homework3 and done in the same repo.
-REST service with PostgreSQL
+The task is a continuation of Homework4 and done in the same repo.
+LOGGING & ERROR HANDLING

 ## Getting started